kadenro/FPSE_proj/Readme.md

 Usage:

 - Run opam install . in the project root directory to install the required dependencies
-- Run dune build to build the project
-- Run dune test to test the project
+- Run dune build to build the project and dune test to test the project
 - To run the executable, use the command "dune exec -- src/main.exe"
+- IMPORTANT: in order to sucessfully authenticate and use the app, you need to send me the email address of the spotify account you want to use so I can grant you access.
+Without this step, you will be denied access and the app will not work properly.
+Email me at krosen23@jh.edu